Two citadels on the Couze Chambon

 Description of the walk

-When arriving in Ludesse via the D28, park in the car park on the side of the road, just after the bridge.
+On arriving in Ludesse via the D28, park in the car park by the roadside, just after the bridge.

 Please note!
-This hike is not marked in its entirety, nor as such.
+This walk is not signposted in its entirety, nor is it officially marked as such.

 (S/E) Continue towards the village and turn left onto Rue du Chazelet.
-At the crossroads with a beautiful turreted house on your right and an oil mill on your left, look for the yellow and red markings ofthe GRP®® "Autour d'Issoire" trail.
-Follow these markings until further notice.
+At the crossroads with a beautiful turreted house on your right and an oil mill on your left, look for the yellow and red markings ofthe GRP®® "Autour d'Issoire".
+Follow these markings until otherwise indicated.

-(1) Turn left, cross the D28, take Chemin du Creux opposite and follow it, ignoring the paths on either side.
+(1) Turn left, cross the D28, take Chemin du Creux opposite and follow it, ignoring the paths branching off on either side.

-(2) Pass close to a small castle, La Martre, which can be seen on your right.
-Continue on the GRP®®.
-Cross a small stream, cross the D28 again and continue on the path opposite.
-Turn onto the first path on the left and you will soon come to a menhir standing in a field on the right-hand side of the path, the Pierre-Fichade (yellow sign).
+(2) Pass close to a small castle, La Martre, which can be seen on the right.
+Continue along the GRP®®.
+Cross a small stream, cross the D28 again and continue along the path opposite.
+Turn onto the first path on the left and you will soon reach a menhir standing in a field to the right of the path, the Pierre-Fichade (yellow sign).

 (3) Continue along the path.
 Further on, continue along the tarmac road to quickly reach the first houses of Champeix.

-(4) At the fork, turn left, pass in front of a façade with a large carved wooden door and, a few metres further on, on the left, a first façade listed by the Fondation Patrimoine.
-Leave theGRP®® markings.
-Cross the D996, veer slightly to the left and take the street that crosses the Couze Chambon.
+(4) At the fork, turn left, pass a façade with a large ornate wooden door and, a few metres further on, on the left, a first façade listed by the Fondation Patrimoine.
+Leave theGRP®® route.
+Cross the D996, veer slightly left and take the street that crosses the Couze Chambon.

-(5) Turn onto the first street on the right (before reaching Place de la Barreyre).
-Immediately take a passage on the left, at a lodge and a Saint-Jacques sign with a cross through it.
-Take the stairs on the right to arrive in front of a sign for "La Buissonière".
-Note the signpost depicting a woman's head wearing a hat, which you will follow for part of your visit to Champeix.
-Continue up the steps of Rue du Fort, noting the Jardin Communal on your right.
+(5) Turn into the first street on the right (before reaching Place de la Barreyre).
+Immediately take a path on the left, near a lodge and a crossed-out Saint-Jacques signpost.
+Take the steps on the right to reach a sign for “La Buissonière”.
+Note a signpost depicting a woman’s head wearing a hat, which you will follow in part during your visit to Champeix.
+Continue up the steps of Rue du Fort, noting the municipal garden on your right.

-Go through the gate in the wall to reach a terrace (viewpoint, information panel), and follow the "Suite de la visite" (continue the tour) sign to go through a gate and then climb a few steps on the right to reach another terrace, where the ruins of the fortified castle are located.
-Go back down the same way to the first terrace at the foot of the church.
+Go through the gate in the wall to reach a terrace (viewpoint, information panel), and follow the sign for “Suite de la visite” to go through a gate, then climb a few steps to the right to reach another terrace, where the ruins of the fortified castle are located.
+Head back down the same way to the first terrace, at the foot of the church.

 Turn left.
-At the Jardin des Femmes, ignore the alley on the right and take the stairs opposite (the path on the left of the steps leads to the Jardin des Amourettes).
-Go around a house, arrive at a street and follow the signs to the village on the right.
+At the Jardin des Femmes, ignore a narrow lane on the right and take the steps going up opposite (the path to the left of the steps leads to the Jardin des Amourettes).
+Go round a house, come out onto a street and follow the road to the right towards the village centre.
 The path joins Rue du Fort.

 (6) Follow it to the left.
-At the next intersection, turn left again.
+At the next junction, turn left again.

-(7) Turn onto the first street on the right (at a sign for Saint-Jacques barré) and after a few metres take the path that continues along it (motorcycle prohibition sign).
-Further on, join a wide path and follow it to the right.
-The path runs alongside the Couze Chambon river to Montaigut-le-Blanc.
+(7) Turn onto the first street on the right (at a crossed-out Saint-Jacques sign) and, a few metres further on, take the path that continues from it (motorcycle no-entry sign).
+Further on, join a wide track and follow it to the right.
+The path runs alongside the Couze Chambon to Montaigut-le-Blanc.
 Note the Montaigut campsite on the other side of the river and arrive at an old oil mill (a millstone is still visible inside, information sign).

 (8) Continue to the road and turn right to cross the Couze Chambon.
-At the crossroads, look for the yellow and redGRP®® markings and follow them to climb up opposite, and slightly to the right, Rue du Pont.
+At the crossroads, look out for a yellow and redGRP®® sign and follow it up the road opposite, slightly to the right, Rue du Pont.

-(9) At the first intersection, leave theGRP®® markings and turn left towards the village.
-Ignore the steps of the Traverse de Paul Boever on the right (information board) and, at the fork, keep right onto Rue du Four.
-Ignore a street on the right (Rue des Hospitaliers), pass to the right of the Maison des Vignerons and arrive at a crossroads with yellow signs.
+(9) At the first junction, leave theGRP®® signposting and turn left towards the village.
+Ignore the steps on the Traverse de Paul Boever to the right (information sign) and, at the Fork in the road, head right onto Rue du Four.
+Ignore a street on the right (Rue des Hospitaliers), pass to the right of the Maison des Vignerons and arrive at a junction with yellow signs.

-(10) Continue straight ahead (towards Puy de la Rodde) for a short return trip to the fountain-watering hole.
-Turn back to reach the intersection with the yellow signs.
+(10) Continue straight on (towards Puy de la Rodde) for a short round trip to the drinking fountain.
+Turn back to reach the junction with the yellow signs.

 (10) Turn left (towards Route Tour de la Pinière).
-You will see an information sign about the Corps de Garde on your left, then arrive at the church and climb up to its terrace (viewpoint).
-Go back down and turn left onto the street (yellow sign, towards Champeix), to quickly descend a road and find the yellow and redGRP®® markings, which you will now follow to Lunesse.
+You’ll find an information sign about the Corps de Garde on your left, then reach the church and climb up to its terrace (viewpoint).
+Head back down and turn left onto the street (yellow sign, towards Champeix), to quickly descend onto a road and rejoin the yellow and redGRP®® markings, which you’ll follow from here to Lunesse.

 (11) Turn left.
-At the bend in the road, follow Chemin des Moines to the left, cross Ruisseau des Moines, and pass between the two cemeteries.
+At the bend in the road, follow the Chemin des Moines to the left, cross the Ruisseau des Moines, and pass between the two cemeteries.
 Continue along this path.

-(12) Further on, ignore a path on the left and then, at the crossroads shortly afterwards, continue to the left.
+(12) Further on, ignore a path on the left that branches off, then, at the crossroads shortly afterwards, continue to the left.

-(13) You will come to a road; follow it straight ahead.
-Back in Ludesse, take the first street on the right (Rue de l'Église) to return to the crossroads you took on the way out, at the oil mill.
+(13) You will come to a road; follow it straight on.
+Back in Ludesse, take the first street on the right (Rue de l'Église) to reach the crossroads you passed on the way out, near the oil mill.

-(1) Turn left to return to the car park (S/E) via the same route as on the way there.
+(1) Turn left to reach the car park (S/E) via the same route as on the way there.

 Waypoints